Apex Eye’s research team includes both Principal Investigators and dedicated management support.

 Prior to Apex Eye, Wendy had extensive experience in marketing and business development for a number of well-recognized brands for high profile businesses.
 Wendy received an M.B.A. from Duke University’s Fuqua School of Business.

-Apex Eye has seven board certified ophthalmologists that have experience as Principal Investigators.
+Apex Eye has six board certified ophthalmologists that have experience as Principal Investigators.
 All are certified and current in Protection of Human Services in Clinical Studies and maintain strict adherence to Good Clinical Practice.

 Robert Benza, M.D.